 Under the new law you and your spouse, assuming he or she is 70.5 years or older and has an IRA, may each make direct transfers of up to $100,000 per year to charity.
 Rather than being treated as taxable income, direct transfers to charity are wholly excluded for federal income tax purposes.
 These transfers do not generate a charitable deduction, but the relief from tax impact is often more advantageous.
 Consult your tax or financial advisor to determine the most appropriate gift assets for your situation.

-Contact the investment firm that handles your IRA to request a direct transfer of IRA assets to a particular WELS ministry (download an authorization letter template below).
+Contact the investment firm that handles your IRA to request a direct transfer of IRA assets to a particular WELS ministry.
+They typically provide the appropriate paperwork (or you can download an authorization letter template below).
 To ensure that your IRA transfer is not taxable, the check must be made payable to the charity, not to you personally.

 You can give to multiple WELS designations by directing your transfer to WELS Foundation.
 WELS Foundation will distribute funds to the ministries per your instructions and provide you with the proper acknowledgement.